 It’s been a tumultuous year, but as the leaves changed I found myself getting excited for Hacktoberfest again.
 I am in the middle of buying a house which is probably the most stressful thing I’ve ever done, but I still wanted to make time to do some open source work.
 Because of that, my contributions this year are smaller in scope.
-I also focused specifically on U.S. government projects this year, since I started my own government contracting business I thought it would be a good theme to go with.
+I also focused specifically on U.S. government projects this year.

 Here’s the rundown of my pull requests this year!

 1. Fix missing icons, USA banner design — #3292